MichalMaruska-TomTom/zsh/debian/pkg-zsh-workflow-new-upstream-release.md

     % quilt pop -a
     % git commit -m "Remove all patches applied upstream"

+### Update `debian/NEWS`

+Review the upstream `NEWS` file and the list of compatibilities in the upstream `README` file (starts at line 33) and add them to `debian/NEWS`:

+    % less NEWS
+    % less +33 README
+    % dch --news
+    % git commit -m "Add NEWS based on incompatibilities listed in upstream's README."

 ### Create the fake orig tar ball (until we can work with upstream's tarball)

 This requires the upstream release to be properly tagged.